RTGS-Lab/rtgs-lab-tools/src/rtgs_lab_tools/mcp_server/README.md

 **Climate data analysis**:
 > "Download ERA5 temperature and precipitation data for Minnesota in 2023, then create a comparison plot"

+**GEMS Exchange queries**:
+> "Get current weather conditions and forecast for Minneapolis"

+> "Find soil properties for a location at 44.9778° N, 93.2650° W"

+> "What are the typical corn planting dates for Iowa?"

+> "Analyze land cover changes in Minnesota over the past decade"

 ## Troubleshooting